Jüri Vips: Formula 3

 In September 2017, after his ADAC Formula 4 victory, Vips tested Formula 3 machinery with Prema at Magny-Cours.
 In October he made his debut in the FIA Formula 3 European Championship as a guest driver, replacing absent Motopark driver Petru Florescu.

 Vips secured a full-time seat with Motopark for the 2018 FIA Formula 3 European Championship.
 He took three pole positions and four race wins on his way to fourth place in the championship, behind teammate Dan Ticktum and Prema drivers Mick Schumacher and Robert Shwartzman.
 In November 2018, Vips made his first appearance at the Macau Grand Prix.
 He placed fourteenth in qualifying and improved to seventh in the qualification race.
-He maintained his position in the main race, finishing seventh, but was handed a 40-second time penalty for making an overtake under red-flag conditions, demoting him to nineteenth place.
+He maintained his position in the main race, finishing seventh, but was handed a forty-second time penalty for making an overtake under red-flag conditions, demoting him to nineteenth place.

 In December 2018 it was announced that Vips would compete in the new FIA Formula 3 Championship, joining Hitech Grand Prix for the 2019 season.
-He took victory in the feature races at the Red Bull Ring and at Silverstone Circuit, the latter from pole position, and won the sprint race at the Sochi Autodrom.
+He took victory in the feature races at the Red Bull Ring and at Silverstone, the latter from pole position, and won the sprint race at the Sochi.
 He ended the season fourth in the drivers' championship, behind the three Prema entries of Robert Shwartzman, Marcus Armstrong and Jehan Daruvala.

 Vips continued with Hitech to contest the 2019 Macau Grand Prix.
 He set the fastest qualifying time – a new lap record – and converted pole position for the qualifying race into victory, putting him on pole for the main race.
 Vips led in the early part of the race, but crashes from Leonardo Pulcini and Ferdinand Habsburg nullified his lead as the safety car was deployed.
 He was overtaken by Richard Verschoor when the race resumed and finished in second place, 0.792 seconds behind Verschoor.